Shaktiigrover/AutoPassCrack/README.md

 - Supports custom password file or auto-generates passwords (all upper/lowercase letters, digits, special symbols)
 - Supports direct password string or comma-separated passwords via --passwords (no need for a file)
 - Supports auto-generating usernames (all upper/lowercase letters, digits, special symbols) if only --passwords is given and --username is omitted
+- Supports **full auto mode**: if neither username nor password is given, tries all possible username/password combinations (very slow, for research/testing only)
 - Supports parallel browser windows with --workers
 - If no password file is provided, will use `default_passwords/password.txt` if it exists, otherwise auto-generate passwords
 - **When using auto-generated passwords or usernames, the tool will start from the specified `--max-length` and automatically try all shorter lengths down to 1**